TimeLighting: Guided Exploration of 2D Temporal Network Projections: Introduction

 \section{Introduction}

-Temporal (or \textit{event-based}) networks~\cite{12Holme} are dynamic graphs where the temporal dynamics, such as node/edge additions and removals, have real-time coordinates.
+} \IEEEPARstart{T}{emporal} (or \textit{event-based}) networks~\cite{12Holme} are dynamic graphs where the temporal dynamics, such as node and edge additions and removals, have real-time valued coordinates.
 These have been characterized and studied extensively~\cite{filipov2023we}, as they are used in many applications to model phenomena of commercial and academic interest, such as interactions in social media~\cite{12Holme}, communication networks~\cite{realitymining}, and contact tracing~\cite{emergencyresponse}, to name a few.
-In ``traditional'' dynamic graph drawing~\cite{beck2017,filipov2023we}, where time is discretized (or \textit{timesliced}), creating a visualization for such networks poses different challenges.
-Juxtaposition (or small multiples) would require first identifying suitable timeslices, which inevitably leads to quantization errors that, in turn, obscure the fine temporal details that might be crucial in some domains (e.g., the exact order of personal contacts in contact tracing networks).
-On the other hand, animation would not suffer from such artifacts, and it has been used in previous work on event-based graph drawing as a visualization metaphor to display the computed layouts~\cite{arleo2022event,simonetto2018event}.
-Animation is a more natural way to encode time; however, it is not perceptually effective for many tasks involving dynamic networks~\cite{farrugia11,archambault2011}.
+In contrast to traditional dynamic graph drawing~\cite{beck2017,filipov2023we}, where time is discretized (or \textit{timesliced}), creating a visualization for temporal networks poses different challenges.
+Juxtaposition (or small multiples) presents the discrete timeslices in a side-by-side manner and requires identifying suitable timeslices, which inevitably leads to quantization errors.
+Such quantization errors obscure the fine temporal details that might be crucial in some domains (e.g., the exact order of personal contacts in contact tracing networks).
+Animation would not suffer from such artifacts, and it has been used in previous work on event-based graph drawing as a visualization metaphor to display the computed layouts~\cite{arleo2022event,simonetto2018event}.
+Animation is a more natural way to encode time; however, it is not perceptually effective for many tasks involving dynamic networks~\cite{10FarrugiaIVJ,archambault2011}.
+In particular, animation falls short when comparing different timeslices (or states of the network) and the changes between distant timeslices (i.e., the first and last time slices) as it requires the viewer to memorize these.
 Moreover, the vast majority of research on animation has been done with timesliced graphs (see, e.g.,~\cite{archambault2011,archambault16,beck2017,10FarrugiaIVJ}), and its application to temporal networks is still in its infancy.